richpoteto/Extract-ingredient-from-image/README.md

 This is a project on ingredient recognition using deep learning by Andrea Massari.
 Please feel free to use any or all of its content at the condition of crediting my work whenever appropriate.

 Thank you,
-Andrea
+Robert Lee

 ## Credits

-The idea came in collaboration with Toby Sachs-Quintana at Insight Data Science, Palo Alto, CA. The implementation scheme is largely due to work by Jingjing Chen and Chong-Wah Ngo of City University of HongKong (http://vireo.cs.cityu.edu.hk/papers/jjc_mm16.pdf).
+The idea came in collaboration with Toby Sachs-Quintana at Insight Data Science, Palo Alto, CA.

 The dataset is courtesy of allrecipes.com.